 How much weight do you want to lose?
 Fifty pounds?
 One hundred?
 When looking at the big picture, it’s easy to get overwhelmed and discouraged.
-Losing 100 pounds may sound impossible, and the immensity of such a task may make you feel paralyzed and unable to even start.
+Research shows that the first 10% you lose may be the most impactful.

 Like any other major goal, weight loss is easier when you break it down into smaller, achievable steps.
 That’s why we recommend focusing on losing just 10 percent of your body weight.
 Depending on how much you weigh now, that could translate to 20 or 25 pounds &mdash a much more realistic and less intimidating goal.